vmware-tanzu/community-edition/docs/designs/tanzu-addon-management.md

 # Tanzu Add-on Management

-This document covers the management of add-ons of a server-side and client-side perspective.
+This document covers the management of add-ons from the server-side and client-side perspective.
 This is a working design doc that will evolve over time as our add-on management is implemented and enhanced.